itsMapleLeaf/manuals/README.md

 - [Python](https://python.org)
 - [uv](https://docs.astral.sh/uv/#installation)

-You may need to install additional dependencies to run the legacy manual-specific scripts.
+You may need to install additional dependencies through uv or pip to run the legacy manual-specific scripts.

 ### Scripts